 Non-profit or not-for-profit corporations are indeed corporations; all the 501c statuses are incorporation statuses and, thus, businesses.
 This is why a 501c corporation must incorporate via Articles of Incorporation.

-However, there is a definite distinction in that a 501c corporation is not required to pay federal income tax on any income related to the fulfillment of their mission (although filing requirements exist to report income, expenses, and other information as necessary on the 990 form).
-[Note: Unrelated business income tax (UBIT) is another issue and does require payment of taxes as outlined in the law.]
+However, there is a definite distinction in that a 501c corporation is not required to pay federal income tax on any income related to the fulfillment of their mission (although filing requirements exist to report income, expenses and other information as necessary on the 990 form).

 For example, many people are of the opinion that a “non-profit” and a “not for profit” are two very different organization types.
-While I have heard strong arguments stating that these are different, I think that we should just use clearer language that provides specificity rather than argue a difference in wording that in the end is no real difference.
-As noted in the last paragraph, let’s be clearer about a charity v. an association – just like we are clear about a trade association v. a professional society v. a foundation.
+While I have heard strong arguments stating that these are different, I think we should just use clearer language that provides specificity rather than argue a difference in wording that in the end is no real difference.
+Let’s be clearer about a charity versus an association – just like we are clear about a trade association versus a professional society versus a foundation.
 Different words for different types of non-profits that explain a bit more clearly what each one is.

 However, no matter what type of 501c organization you may work with or for, the fact is, crucial business principles apply in our business specialty just as much as they do in other types of businesses.

 While both for-profit and non-profit businesses have boards of directors, one area that differs dramatically from our for-profit brethren is many people we work with are volunteering their time rather than being paid or receiving stock options or dividends.
 The different roles and requirements for a non-profit board are what make it stand apart from other boards, which is why you can find so much literature on working with and training your board (and why this will likely remain a booming revenue stream for consultants).